darkroomengineering/compono/src/slider/docs.md

 -- Docs: https://www.embla-carousel.com/
 -- Use emblaApi: to pass api library methods
--- autoScroll is the only method which not belongs to the library but is used in the same way, see example.
+-- autoplay is the only method which not belongs to the library but is used in the same way, see example.

 ## Example